Overview

 • Evidence-based food-based strategies to correct nutrient deficiencies and excesses

-• Importance of scientific literature for nutrient recommendations
+• Importance of scientific literature in food and nutrition science

 Study resources